Following the passage of the Farm Bill, hemp products with no more than 0.3% THC are no longer subject to the Controlled Substances Act.

 "There are brands that are using aggressive packaging and marketing I would be more hesitant about because they’re not really following the guidelines that have been set out there; there most likely will be a shakeout in the marketplace."

 Within the food and beverage category, Elfenbein foresees more beverage brands launching products with either CBD or a full spectrum hemp extract into the market before mainstream packaged food companies get on board.

 "We’re seeing a lot of interest on the energy drink side which are typically first movers for these types of products, so we would expect the energy drink companies to enter with CBD products for sure in 2019, probably ahead of the General Mills-type traditional food companies," he said.

 However, Elfenbein believes that almost every small and large scale CPG company is developing its plan to market with a CBD or full spectrum hemp extract product.

 What's to come for CBD and full spectrum hemp?

 Elfenbein believes the CBD and full spectrum hemp market is poised for increased growth as suppliers, brands, and retailers address current distribution and supply chain issues.

 "Most of the places that sell CBD are out of stock because there aren’t enough distribution points.
-What we’re seeing in 2019, slowly but surely, more mainstream retailers at the regional level and other types of food chains starting to carry CBD, which will result in an exponential increase in that marketplace," Elfenbein said.
+What we’re seeing in 2019, slowly but surely, are more mainstream retailers at the regional level starting to carry CBD, which will result in an exponential increase in that marketplace," Elfenbein said.